Tissue Engineering and Regenerative Medicine (MSc)

 Admissions criteria

-Academic requirements: You will need to have a 2:2 honours degree in a relevant subject area such as Biomedical Sciences, Bioengineering, Biotechnology, Biology, Life Sciences, Mechanical/Medical/Chemical Engineering, Pharmacy, Medicine or Dentistry, or an equivalent international degree.
+- A copy of your degree certificate and transcripts which show you have achieved a 2:2 honours degree in a relevant subject area such as Bioengineering, Biology, Biomedical Sciences, Biotechnology, Dentistry, Life Sciences, Mechanical/Medical/Chemical Engineering, Medicine or Pharmacy, or an equivalent international degree.
 If your degree certificate or result is pending, please upload any interim transcripts or provisional certificates.

-Application deadline: The application deadline is 30th June.
+The application deadline is 30th June each year for entry in September.
 If you submit an application after this date, we will only consider it if places are still available.

-Selection process: We will review your application and answers to the online questions and if you meet the entry requirements, we will make you an offer.
+We will review your application and if you meet the entry requirements, we will invite you to an interview.
+Following interview, offers will be made to the highest scoring candidates.

 Find out more about English language requirements.